How to Fill out the FAFSA

 worksheets are slightly different from the FAFSA itself, they may

 help you gather all the information you may need.
-Read about 12 Common FAFSA Mistakes, and, here are some
+Read detailed instructions for each question on the

-replaceed the Financial Aid PIN with the FSA ID.
-The FSA ID consists of a username and
+FSA ID consists of a username and password for students, parents,

 If you are a new user, you will be asked to